Charlotte man injured in shocking road rage shooting

 “He should turn himself in,” Martinez said.

 CMPD considers the incident as an aggravated assault, which the department is investigating.
-Martinez’ medical bills are growing and the driver’s liability insurance does not cover what happened according to Knapp.
+Martinez’s medical bills are growing and the driver’s liability insurance does not cover what happened according to Knapp.